• Skip to primary navigation

 a lime wedge being slid around the rim of a glass

 Turn the glass over and circle it around on the plate, using your fingers to press the sugar or salt onto the sides of the glass.
 Then, turn the glass over, add ice, pour that Skinny Margarita mix right in, and enjoy!
 The salt rim is a great addition to Best Margaritas at well!
+If you love to host you need to browse our recipes made specifically for entertaining, before your next gathering!
+These will be a hit!

 A skinny margarita with a salt rim and lime wheel and sliced citrus in the background